THE WOMAN'S CLUB OF ALBANY

 The WCA pushed the city to initiate city-wide garbage collection, fire protection programs and mandatory meat and milk inspections.
 Largely through the WCA’s efforts, the first local female probation officer was hired in 1911.
 In 1914, the Club began its tradition of community outreach and philanthropy with a program to keep children off the streets.

 Although the WCA flourished for decades, only three elderly members remained in 2003 and the house had fallen into disrepair.
-In 2004, five energetic women became determined to revive the Club as a center of activity benefiting the community.
+In 2004, a small group of energetic women became determined to revive the Club as a center of activity benefiting the community.

 Our Historic House